- The average conversion rate for eCommerce businesses ranges between 2-3%

 - Communicate on social media.
 Hire a social media manager if you must.

-- Promote your brand at events - engage your customers face to face.
+- Promote your brand at events - engage your customers to face to face.

 - Let your personality shine - your interests and passion add to the brand